DevExpress/devextreme-documentation/api-reference/_hidden/GridBaseColumn/calculateSortValue.md

 ---
 ---
 ##### shortDescription
-Calculates custom values to be used in sorting of the column values.
+Calculates custom values used to sort this column.

 ##### param(rowData): Object
 The data of the row to which the cell belongs.